cwfietz/freeCodeCamp/learn/responsive-web-design/applied-visual-design/00_Applied Visual Design.md

     z-index: 1;
 }

+### margin - to centre a block element
+One way to center a block element horizontally is to set its margin to a value of auto.
+This method works for images, too.
+Images are inline elements by default, but can be changed to block elements when you set the display property to block. e.g. div {
+    background-color: blue;
+    height: 100px;
+    width: 100px;
+    margin: auto;
+}

 ## Pseudo-classes:
 A pseudo-class is a keyword that can be added to selectors, in order to select a specific state of the element.